-The University uses software to send text messages to members of the campus community, both for mass notification and to notify response personnel.
+UT Austin uses software to send text messages to members of the campus community, both for mass notification and to notify response personnel.
 Emergency notifications and instructions can be sent via text message, phone, and email.
-Students are automatically enrolled to receive emergency University communications via text message.
-Faculty and staff may sign up to receive emergency text messages through UT Direct.
+In accordance with state law, students, faculty, and staff are automatically enrolled to receive emergency University communications via text message and email.
 This system is tested monthly.